I have very clear ideas about what I want and about what people should expect from me.

 Adaptability is one of my key features, but I don't expect everyone to be like me.
 Somehow rigid expectations are surely welcome.
 When the most reasonable interpersonal requirements, like being polite and respectful, are observed, I rarely have problems with anyone.

-After having taken a look at the provided services or at my programming approach, it should be clear that certain attitudes are quite incompatible with me.
-Some examples: cheap-deal seekers, in-hurry or pushy individuals, anyone looking for quick, generic or impersonal outcomes.
+If my programming approach or some of the ideas above are adequately understood, it should be clear that certain attitudes and expectations are incompatible with me.
+Cheap-deal seekers, in-hurry/pushy individuals or anyone seeking quick, generic, impersonal outcomes should better look somewhere else.
 My complete opposition to ideas like dogmatism, blind acceptance or arbitrariness should be evident too.